shriyavad03/ps-noise-robustness/README.md

 Noise-robustness evaluation of **MediaPipe** vs **RTMPose** hand-keypoint tracking on the **pronation-supination (PS)** motor task, benchmarked against manually-annotated (CVAT) ground truth.

-Videos are degraded along three independent noise axes -- illumination, motion blur, sensor noise -- at four severities each (clean / mild / moderate / strong), then run through both detectors to see how the extracted kinematic features (amplitude, speed, frequency, cycle count) and keypoint-level spatial accuracy hold up as video quality drops.
+Videos are degraded along three independent noise axes - illumination, motion blur, sensor noise - at four severities each (clean / mild / moderate / strong), then run through both keypoint detectors to see how the extracted kinematic features (amplitude, speed, frequency, cycle count) and the keypoint-level spatial accuracy varies as video quality reduces.

 ---